-Submit a total of 6\ digital recordings (see departmental website for recommended digital voice recorder) with a digitally written critique of your skills.
+Submit a total of 6 digital recordings (see departmental website for recommended digital voice recorder) with a digitally written critique of your skills.
 You are required to listen to your own recordings and evaluate it prior to submitting it.
 Critique forms are available on the course website.
 You should spend quite a bit of time listening and learning from your recordings, before they are ever submitted to your instructor.
 Be detailed - and honest with yourself in your self-critique.
 A critique is not simply a time where you point out what you think you did correctly.
 It is about learning from what you have done.
+You should have your typed critique at the time of presentation (Tape critique/analysis form found at the end of syllabus).
+We will not listen to your tape without the written critique.
+Please bring a copy for your classmates and the professor.
+Be prepared to present a case overview for the class as well.
+Have your tape cued to a section that you would like feedback.
+All tape critiques MUST be uploaded to Bb.

-Recordings should be played directly for the instructor in person or while connected using Skype.
-The recording will remain on your device - and you will erase after it has been reviewed by the instructor.
+Recordings and critiques can be submitted directly to the instructor during a group meeting using a "flash drive", CD, DVD, or other means of digital transmission.
+You may also submit the recording and critique using the "digital drop box" function of the course Blackboard site.
 DO NOT email your recording or critique as an attachment to the instructor, as email is not a secure means of information exchange.
 It is your responsibility to ensure the security of all client information.

 Each recording and critique are worth approximately 25 points.
+For recordings not presented during supervision, the instructor will listen to your recording and provide you with written feedback (your critique form will be sent back to you with comments).
 Any recordings deemed to be "below standard" by the instructor will need to be repeated.
 You will be notified in private if recordings need to be repeated, and individual assistance will be provided to ensure you understand the skills required for "at standard" work.

-\6 recordings are required of all interns, whether it is a 300-hour internship or a 600-hour internship.
+6 recordings are required of all interns, whether it is a 300-hour internship or a 600-hour internship.